The ongoing sagas of the KC-46 and A400M are a reminder of how military-industrial hubris is bad for both business and government.

 How much it used is the question.
-Airbus was willing to bid low to secure indirect financing for a factory in the United States, where building in dollar-demoninated costs would obviate those currency risks, and where the labor costs were not higher than in Germany or France.
+Airbus was willing to bid low to secure indirect financing for a factory in the United States, where building in dollar-denominated costs would obviate those currency risks, and where the labor costs were not higher than in Germany or France.
 Boeing was willing to bid low to prevent all that.
 Because the Boeing plane was smaller and thus less expensive to build, Boeing could do so.
 The problem with bidding too aggressively was that it might not leave room for fixing the unforeseen problems that always arise in new product development.
 With a fixed-cost program, the government wouldn’t be picking up the cost overrun.
 The commercial rivalry with Airbus had long been intense, but not quite self-destructive.

 Next, let’s turn to the contract at hand.
-Boeing will receive $2.8 billion for the first two lots (7 and 12 aircraft) of low-rate initial production (LRIP).
-That’s a production price (excluding the mostly-completed development) of $147 million per plane.
+Boeing will receive $2.8 billion for the first two lots (seven and twelve aircraft) of low-rate initial production (LRIP).
+That’s a production price (excluding the mostly completed development) of $147 million per plane.
 The figure is about 26 percent below the list price of the underlying freighter, before all the military electronics and refueling gear that a tanker needs.
 The USAF plans to buy a total of 179 KC-46s in the program, before presumably running another competition for the KC-Y aircraft.
 Boeing may have offered laddered pricing for later lots, but we can take the $147 million per plane as a rough figure, and conclude that the whole program henceforth will cost 179 planes x $0.147 billion/plane = $26.313 billion.
 The development contract had a cost cap of $4.9 billion, so that’s about right.

 But how much will Boeing earn?
 As with most big contractors, Boeing’s margins in its defense and space businesses have generally hovered around 10 percent, which is rather lower than its long-standing margins for commercial aircraft.
 The government usually pays all (not just most) of the development costs, and pays ahead of time, but also has greater buying power than the airlines.
 And remember, Airbus and others were greatly surprised at how aggressively Boeing bid back in 2011, before any problems emerged.